memfault/interrupt/_drafts/separating-keys-from-firmware.md

 will use Make, python and shell scripts to automate as much as possible, including keeping track of which devices have been programmed.

-### Example devices
+### Our Example

 As an example, we will use SAMR35 based LoRaWAN nodes for our devices.
 Simple IoT devices often have identical hardware and firmware but need to have a unique ID and their own encryption keys.
-For LoRaWAN devices using Over The Air Activation (OTAA) these unique parameters are DevEUI (unique device ID), AppEUI (unique application ID) and AppKey (encryption key used during activation).
-The LoRa nodes for this example are connected to
-[The Things Network](https://www.thethingsnetwork.org/) (TTN), which has a CLI that we can use to get the parameters and register new devices.
+For LoRaWAN devices using Over The Air Activation (OTAA), these unique parameters are the DevEUI (unique device ID), AppEUI (unique application ID) and AppKey (encryption key used during activation).
+The LoRa nodes for this example are connected to [The Things Network](https://www.thethingsnetwork.org/) (TTN), which has a CLI that we can use to get the parameters and register new devices.
 The firmware for these example devices is written in C. The environment in this example uses bash, GCC, a makefile, and J-Link Commander for programming.

-### A note on security
+### A Note on Security

 In this example, we will store an encryption key in standard flash memory.
-Whether this is a good idea or not depends on your application, although most MCUs allow you to enable readback protection, these mechanisms have been defeated for a number of popular devices.
-Secure key storage can be done with secure elements like the ATECC608A, or special purpose registers if your device includes these.
-The goal with this post is to show a method for programming unique parameters separately from the firmware, security considerations is a topic for another post.
+Whether this is a good idea or not depends on your application.
+Although most MCUs allow you to enable readback protection, these mechanisms have been defeated for a number of popular devices.
+Secure key storage can be done with secure elements like the ATECC608A[^atecc608a], or special purpose registers if your device includes these.
+The goal with this post is to show a method for programming unique parameters separately from the firmware.
+More advanced security considerations are a topic for another post.

-## Preparing the firmware
+## Preparing the Firmware

 In order to reach our goal, the first thing we have to do is to replace our hardcoded values from the firmware.
 In my case, I used to have some lines in a C